 The visit to Ghana and participating in the Africa Open Data Conference was as exciting as learning experience to the OGD Team India.
 Participating in international events enriches the team members with international experiences and success stories and new ideas.

-The Open Government Data Portal of Tamil Nadu has been set up at https://tn.data.gov.in to provide collated access to resources (datasets/apps) ...
+The Government of Tamil Nadu has launched the Open Government Data (TNOGD) Portal at https://tn.data.gov.in to provide collated access to ...